JannineMeier/BAA_documentation/chapters/3 dataset/_index.typ

 == Feature Selection and Significance Analysis for Logistic Regression

-To identify which input features meaningfully contribute to the prediction of retracted scientific publications, I conducted a thorough feature selection and significance evaluation on my train dataset using logistic regression.
+To identify which input features meaningfully contribute to the prediction of retracted scientific publications (neben tfidf von textstpcken), I conducted a thorough feature selection and significance evaluation on my train dataset using logistic regression.
 Since logistic regression relies on numerical and interpretable features and is sensitive to multicollinearity, careful preprocessing and feature grouping were essential steps before conducting any statistical analysis.

 === Feature Types Considered